 Notable locations: Cancun, Tulum, Guanajuato

 There’s plenty of reasons why Greece is one of the most popular countries for a destination wedding and once you visit, the reason becomes perfectly clear.
 Beyond being unbelievably beautiful, the culture of hospitality and friendliness makes a foreign country with a language most don’t know feel right at home.
 Littered with unique islands to choose from, and accompanying wedding venues, Greece destination weddings are hard not to get featured in blogs because of how great they look in photos.
 The famous eggshell white of Greek buildings perfectly complements the white of a wedding dress in a way that’s hard to replicate anywhere else.
 That Santorini wedding was one of the first times I was hired to be a destination wedding photographer didn’t feel quite solidified until after shooting in Santorini, something I’d always imagined for myself but couldn’t believe I actually got to do!
 The bride and I are still friends to this day, and I can’t help but think it’s in large part because of the magic of Greece.
-I couldn’t suggest it anymore and if I’d say Greece is a good fit for you if you would call yourself a romantic, like to explore towns by walking, and you love the sea.
+I couldn’t suggest it anymore and if I’d say a Greece destination wedding is a good fit for you if you would call yourself a romantic, like to explore towns by walking, and you love the sea.

 Notable locations: Santorini, Mykonos, Milos